gdh1995/vimium-c-helpers/newtab/README.md

 This web extension takes over your browser's new tab settings, and it can move focus of a new tab from address bar to page content.

-This extension follows Vimium C's new tab settings by default, while this feature can be disabled by an advanced option.
+This extension runs Vimium C's content scripts on its newtab page by default, while this feature can be disabled by an advanced option.

 # Release Notes